codecindy/BEWD_DC_JAN2015/post_class/learning_objectives.md

 ## APIs

-### Concepts
+**Concepts**

-- Explain what an API is and what it stands for
+- Explain what an API is and what it stands for.
-- Explain what JSON is and what it stands for
+- Explain what JSON is and what it stands for.
-- Explain why is JSON language-agnostic
+- Explain why is JSON language-agnostic.
-- Explain what HTTParty is and what it does
+- Explain what HTTParty is and what it does.

-### Mechanics
+**Mechanics**

-- Access data via an API
+- Access data via an API.
 - Parse and output API data into an application view.

-## More Rails
+## Agile Workflow

-### Concepts
+**Concepts**

+- Provide a general overview of what "Agile" means.
+- Contrast the agile and waterfall approaches to developing software.
-- Explain what model validation errors are and describe how we access them
+- Explain what SCRUM is, and how it relates to agile.
+- Describe the process of requirements gathering.
+- Explain what a user story is, and what specific points it should include.
+- Describe what the backlog is, and how it gets prioratized.
+- Describe what a sprint is, and the major parts of a sprint cycle.
+- Describe what a wireframe is, and what it accomplishes.
+- Describe the structure of a daily scrum meeting.
-- Explain what a helper module is and why we would use one
+- Explain what Pivotal Tracker is and why we use it.

-### Mechanics

-- Print out error messages for an invalid form submission.
+**Mechanics**

+- Distill project requirements into user stories.
-- Print out a flash message from a controller into a view.
+- Prioritize a backlog, and plan a sprint.
-- Render a view partial with passed local variables.
+- Wireframe intended application flow before starting work.

+## BDD & Testing

+**Concepts**

+- Explain the difference between unit tests and acceptance tests.
+- Explain what Capybara is, and what it accomplishes.
+- Explain the benefit of testing using an element's ID rather than its display text.
+- Explain what shoulda matchers are and why they are useful.

+**Mechanics**

+- Write unit tests for models using Rspec and Shoulda Matchers.
-- Write and include custom helper methods
+- Write acceptance tests for routes and controllers using Rspec and Capybara.
+- Compose acceptance tests for a complete CRUD workflow.
+- Use shoulda matchers for model validation.
+- Use shoulda matchers for ActiveRecord associations.